ed-donner/sds/setup/SETUP-node.md

 _In Cursor, right click on this file in the Explorer and select "Open Preview" to see it with formatting, or look at the version online in Github._

-In weeks 4 and 6, we will make use of NodeJS on your computer.
+In week 4, we will make use of NodeJS on your computer.

-PC users take note: if you are using WSL (which you will need to in Week 6), then at that point you will need to install node again on your Ubuntu side.
+PC users take note: you will need to install node again on your Ubuntu side.

 ## Instructions for installing Node